kent-lee/pixiv-scraper/README.md

 ## Challenges

-- unstable connection

 - sometimes the `requests` module will close the program with error `Remote end closed connection without response`.
-The issue occurs when downloading too many images (~ 8GB) at once using `api.download` function.
+The issue occurs when downloading too many images (~8GB) at once using `api.download` function.
 I am not sure the exact cause, but it is most likely due to the high amount of requests sent from the same IP address in a short period of time; hence the server closes the connection

   - Solution: use `session` instead of `api.download` to download images.
 Allow `session.get` to retry in case of `ConnectionError` exception using `HTTPAdapter` and `Retry` packages